girishji/girishji.github.io/_posts/2023-01-16-keypress-time.markdown

 ### Note ###:

-- Although no serious statistical evidence is compiled, just averaging over 10 keypresses a switch with lighter spring (15gf) resulted in faster keypresses compared to heavier Yellow (35gf) and Red (45gf) switches.
+- Although no serious statistical evidence is compiled and sample size is just _one_, averaging over 10 keypresses a switch with lighter spring (15gf) resulted in faster keypresses compared to heavier Yellow (35gf) and Red (45gf) switches.

 - With 15gf it is possible (although rare) to get sub 100us keypresses.